Tournament of Kings: Dinner show

-Alongside Tony 'n' Tina's Wedding, Tournament of Kings is one of the few shows in Las Vegas to offer a dinner show.
+Tournament of Kings is one of the few shows in Las Vegas to offer a dinner show.
 Both King Arthur's Tournament and Tournament of Kings, its renamed successor, served the same meal.
 Diners are not typically given cutlery or utensils and are expected to eat using their hands.
 They can get cutlery or utensils if they ask for some from their servers.
 Diners are given a sizable wet wipe to cleanse themselves.
 Beverages are served in pewter mugs, while food is served in bowls.
 The show's announcer told audience members, "Pound the tables only with the palms of your hands and not with the bowls.

 Audience members receive a three-course meal.
 Audience members received Cornish game hen, broccoli, and the medieval wine mead in 1990.
 After the 1999 renovation, customers could sit on padded seats.
 There is significant space between the seats and the table on which the food is placed, making it is easier for customers to get food on themselves.
 During a 1999 dinner show, participants received a Cornish game hen, Pepsi, potato soup, a vegetable, and an apple tart.
 During a 2001 dinner show, the meal included broccoli and potatoes.
 Playing servants and wenches, waiters adorned in medieval clothes loudly support their teams.
 Rocky Mountain Newss Lisa Bornstein said that the room is enveloped with dirt and dust as the horses gallop around the arena, so her "gruelish-looking chowder" tasted "even less appealing" after it got mixed with dirt.
 From 1990 to 2018, Excalibur bought and prepared over 6.7 million chickens for Tournament of Kings' dinner show; by 2018, Excalibur had been the U.S.'s biggest purchaser of Cornish game hens for several years.